-During the early years of childhood development, parental bond is key in establishing a safe and secure environment for babies.
+During the early years of childhood development, Bonding and Attachment in Babies is key in establishing a safe and secure environment for babies.

 While most parents have a desire to bond and connect with their young ones, many struggle with exactly how to go about building a healthy relationship.